 Laurel House II is the most dominant building on the Pine Mountain School site.
 It sits at the center of the campus and serves as the primary building for group activity and for dining.
 The current Laurel House II is the second Laurel House constructed at the School.
 Laurel House I was consumed by fire in 1939.

 Both buildings are the design of Mary Rockwell Hook, the School’s lead architect.
 Constructed in 1940 to replace the destroyed building, Laurel House II was constructed on the same site as the earlier building, but the two structures are very different in design.
 Theda Howard’s description of six gables captures the more angular nature of the new Laurel House.
-It is a well constructed building and the value of the new building and the equipment in 1940 was estimated to be $44, 746.00, making the structure, again, the most expensive building at the School.
+It is a well-constructed building and the value of the new building and the equipment in 1940 was estimated to be $44,746.00, making the structure, again, the most expensive building at the School.
 The earlier Laurel House I had a valuation of $17,024.68 in 1926.
 The new building, like the old one, is of stone and wood construction.
 The ground floor is of natural stone, similar to that found in the Chapel and in Draper Industrial Building.
-The second floor is of wooden frame construction.
+The second floor is of wood frame construction.
 A concrete enclosure contains the coal-bin and furnace for the building.

 GALLERY OF IMAGES – PLANNING FOR LAUREL HOUSE II